emp3ror/mjt.com.np/content/posts/tech/email-grandpa-of-messaging.md

 The fix: Text must be inside `<p>` tag

-Now, must of the issue's are solved, email sent successfully, outlook desktop application show Okish email, and am off for happy weekend, yay
+Now, most of the issue's are solved, email sent successfully, outlook desktop application show Okish email, and am off for happy weekend, yay

 if something I should have tried or missed, do comment, Thank you for reading